sunnypatel165/c2c2018/Session03/README.md

     6. `max(int[] arr)`
     7. `average(long[] arr)`
     Think whether these should be instance methods or static methods.
 Decide on appropriate data types.
+2. Write a recursive version of binarySearch function written above.